The Schroder 1905 Trust

 The trust operates three main areas of grant-making, inherited from the Kaiser Wilhelm II Fund scheme:

 Relief of Persons in Need: Grants to persons of German nationality, origin or descent and their dependents who are in conditions of need, hardship or distress, including those who are sick, convalescent, disabled, handicapped or infirm.
-Grants made both directly to individuals and to organizations.
+Grants made both directly to individuals and to organisations.

 Educational Support: Promotion of education of persons of German nationality, origin or descent, particularly orphans under the age of 25 years who are in need of financial assistance.